alakajam-team/alakajam/articles/feedback-fortnight-rules.md

 ## Results

-At the end of the event, the most dedicated reviewers will be announced as this year's *Feedback Champions*!
+At the end of the event, the most dedicated reviewers will be announced as this year's *Feedback Champions*, by a completely subjective jury :) The games theirselves don't get any ratings or rankings.

 ## What is allowed/not allowed?